OctopusDeploy/docs/docs/how-to/debug-problems-with-octopus-variables.md

 :::warning
 **For debugging only**
+When adding these variables to your project, Octopus will add the following warning to your deployment log `20:30:45   Warning  |       OctopusPrintVariables is enabled.
+This should only be used for debugging problems with variables, and then disabled again for normal deployments.`
+This is because printing variables increases the size of the task logs, and can make your deployments run slower.
 Don't forget to turn this off when you're finished debugging.
-Printing variables increases the size of the task logs, and can make your deployments run slower.
 :::